 District Court Allows Claims to Proceed Against Ripoffreport.com For Copyright Infringement And “Unfair or Deceptive” Acts In Connection With Allegedly False Online Review

 We previously reported on the unique cyber dilemma faced by Richard Goren, a Massachusetts attorney.
-Back in 2012, a disgruntled former client of Goren’s logged onto the consumer review site, Ripoff Report (http://www.Ripoff Report/), and posted an outlandish – and apparently false – review of Goren’s business.
+Back in 2012, a disgruntled opponent of one of Goren’s clients logged onto the consumer review site, Ripoff Report (http://www.Ripoff Report/), and posted an outlandish – and apparently false – review of Goren’s business.
 The review referred to Goren as “Psycho-Richard” and accused him of, among other things, fraud, child abuse, domestic violence, drug addiction and “problems coping with his own sexuality.”
-Goren sued the client… More
+Goren sued the… More

 Liability Insurer May Have to Cover Knockoff Jewelry Site for Allegedly Violating Reese Witherspoon’s Right of Publicity

 Have you always wanted to own “The One Ring to Rule Them All” of Lord of the Rings fame?
 Do you dream of an engagement ring just like Kate Middleton’s?
 Your dreams can come true with a visit to Emitations.com, a website that sells costume jewelry, including imitations of celebrity baubles.
 There you can search for “Middleton” and find several versions of the famous royal sapphire-and-diamond band, next to pictures of the Duchess herself wearing the real thing.
 But… if you long for your very own copy of… More